primobuscemi/personal_page/index.md

-## Pagina personale di Primo Buscemi
+# Pagina personale di Primo Buscemi

 Medico specializzando in Igiene e Medicina Preventiva.
+Firenze.

+## Pubblicazioni

 You can use the [prova link](./candido.html)